Babusrinivasan76/atlastoredshift/README.md

 ### Architecture diagram

 ### Step by Step Instruction
-      1. use the [Pyspark job](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/Scripts/pyspark_atlastoredshift_customeractivity.py) to move the data from Atlas to Redshift.
+Use the [Pyspark job](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/Scripts/pyspark_atlastoredshift_customeractivity.py) template to move the data from Atlas to Redshift.

 ##  Data Streaming